-ARTICLE 1: Board of Selectmen Town Reports - Approved by Majority vote to receive the reports of the several Town Officers and all Committees.
+ARTICLE 1: (Board of Selectmen) Town Reports -To see if the Town will vote to receive the reports of the several Town Officers and all Committees or take any other action relative thereto.

-ARTICLE 2: Board of Selectmen Hear Committee Recommendations - Approved by Majority vote to accept to hear and act on the recommendations of the Board of Selectmen and the Finance, Appropriation and Advisory Committee.
+ARTICLE 2: (Board of Selectmen) Hear Committee Recommendations- To hear and act on the recommendations of the Board of Selectmen and the Finance, Appropriation and Advisory Committee or take any other action relative thereto.